ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2002-01-01-participatory-design.md

 ## VRTALITY

 In 2021/2022 The Seattle Public Library, The D.C.
 Public Library, and the LaGrange Public Library, Archive, and Museum in Fayette, TX worked together on an IMLS initiative that brought participatory design, mental health, and VR together: [VRtality](https://www.vrtality.org/){:target="_blank"}.
-The presentation below, by Jin Ha Lee at the University of Washington provides an overview of participatory design.

-UPLOAD TO YOUTUBE - video on participatory design - https://drive.google.com/file/d/1ZaDosOAYchlt4spxnYRLoK-i_lbPkiYZ/view>